-Finding 17: Not all schools are meeting the current consultation requirement.
+Finding 17: Most, but not all schools are meeting the current consultation requirement.

-→ Just over a quarter (28 percent, n = 87) don't know they are required to consult at least once every two years and worryingly almost one in 10 board chairs (8 percent, n = 26) last consulted their community more than two years ago.
-One-fifth of board chairs (20 percent, n = 62) don't know when their school last consulted.
+→ Just over a quarter (28 percent) don't know they are required to consult at least once every two years, and worryingly almost one in 10 board chairs (8 percent) last consulted their community more than two years ago.
+One-fifth of board chairs (20 percent) don't know when their school last consulted.